AvayaExperiencePlatform/omni-sdk-android/messaging.md

 After adding these lines, run a build to download and integrate the AXP Messaging sdk into your project.

 With these steps, you should be ready to start using the Messaging SDK in your project.
-If you encounter any issues, please refer to our [troubleshooting guide]() or contact our [support team]().

 ## Functionality